Rebstorm/jacks.se/posts/galls-law.md

 # Gall's Law - We Devs Are the Issue

-We developers, ever the architects of the abstract, often craft code that rivals a spider’s web in complexity and cunning.
+We developers, architects of the abstract (corny, sorry), often craft code that rivals a spider’s web in complexity and cunning.
 But, what if this inclination towards intricacy is our pitfall?
 Let’s explore why simplicity, encapsulated by Gall's Law, is crucial in developing effective systems.

 ## Understanding Gall’s Law